NICMx/Jool/docs/en/mtu.md

 Your `lowest-ipv6-mtu` should be 1440.

 Now suppose C will never need to access the IPv4 Internet: Your `lowest-ipv6-mtu` should be 1460.
+(But if you're unsure, 1440 is probably fine.)

 Now suppose your NAT64 is openly available to the entire IPv6 Internet: